abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Sets VS Categories
 ---

-One remark before we go: in the last paragraphs I sound as if I'm *comparing* categories and sets (and rooting for categories, in order to get more copies of my book sold) and I don't want you to get the wrong impression that the two concepts are somehow competing with one another.
+One remark before we go: in the last paragraphs I sound as if category theory and set theory are somehow competing with one another.
 Perhaps that notion would be somewhat correct if category and set theory were meant to describe *concrete* phenomena, in the way that the theory of relativity and the theory of quantum mechanics are both supposed to explain the physical world.
 Concrete theories are conceived mainly as *descriptions* of the world, and as such it makes sense for them to be connected to one another in some sort of hierarchy.

 Abstract theories, like category theory and set theory, on the other hand, are more like *languages* for expressing such descriptions --- they still can be connected, and *are* connected in more than one way, but there is no inherent hierarchy between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you would see in the next chapter.

 Defining Categories (again)
 ===

-> "...deal with all elements of a set by ignoring them and working with the set's definition." --- Dijkstra
+> "...deal with all elements of a set by ignoring them and working with the set's definition." --- Dijkstra (from "On the cruelty of really teaching computing science")

 All category theory books (including this one) starts by talking about set theory.
 However looking back I really don't know why that is the case --- most books that focus around a given subject don't usually start off by introducing an *entirely different subject* before even starting to talk about the main one, even if the two subjects are so related.

 Perhaps the set-first approach *is* the best way to introduce people to categories.
-Or perhaps using sets to introduce categories is just one of those things that people do because everyone else does it.
-But one thing is for certain --- we don't *need* to study sets in order to understand categories.
+Or perhaps using sets to introduce categories is just one of those things that people do, just because everyone else does it.
+But, one thing is for certain --- we don't *need* to study sets in order to understand categories.
 So now I would like to start over and talk about categories as a first concept.
 So pretend like this is a new book (I wonder if I can dedicate this to a different person).

 So.
 A category is a collection of objects (things) where the "things" can be anything you want.
 Consider, for example, these ~~colorful~~ gray balls: